daddychukz/More-Recipes/README.md

-# More-Recipes
-A platform for users to share the awesome and exciting  recipe ideas they  have invented or learnt.

 # MORE-RECIPES
 More-Recipes provides a platform for users to share the awesome and exciting  recipe ideas they have invented or learnt.
 Suppose a user comes up with a recipe,  he/she can post it on